What is an FICM?

 Possible Problems and Complications

 The FICM won’t last forever.
-Some problems are bound to emerge over time.
+Some problems are bound to emerge as you rack up the miles.

 The sensors that the FICM relies on could also lose a signal, making it almost impossible for the module to do its job.
 If the FICM loses a signal entirely, the injectors may fail to fire altogether.
 There will be no fuel in the combustion chamber, and the vehicle won’t start.